codiechanel/simple-pack/README.md

 `npm i @codiechanel/simple-pack`

 However, if you have multiple projects, then npm installing this everytime would eat up a lot of space, which defeats the purpose of this build tool which was designed to be installed globally.

+## Building a library

+- you can add `"externals":[]` in your package json to exempt modules from being compiled

 ## Plugins